sahilAglawe/SafeVision-AI/README.md

 Create a Twilio account

-Update Twilio credentials in app.py:
+Update your Twilio credentials in app.py:

 python
 Copy code